andreafuturi/DenoVitePreact/README.md

 - ✅ **Middleware Support**: Thanks to Deno
 - ✅ **TypeScript Support**: Thanks to Deno
 - ✅ **Dynamic Metadata Management**: Route-specific titles and meta tags.
 - ✅ **Take away**: Easily optout of routing and hydration if not needed making the project 0kb js by default.
+You choose what gets in in index.jsx and what not.
 - ❌ **Serverside Data Fetch**: Async components are not supported in Preact, trying to implement async routes like saw in fresh but it's not working properly right now.
 Use normal api fetch for data fetching.
 - ❌ **Dynamic & Nested Routing**: Support for dynamic parameters (e.g., /post/[id]).
 - ❌ **Global Error Handling**: Custom component for server errors
 - ❌ **Static Site Generation (SSG)**: Smartly pre-render routes for blazing-fast delivery.
 Server will automatically knows when he has to rerender.

+## Why? 💡

+- Faster, lighter, and simpler than most frameworks.
+- Perfect for SEO-focused, high-performance web apps.
+- Combines the best of server rendering and minimal client-side interaction.

 ## Getting Started